solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

 Currently, I/O on relations (e.g., tables, indexes) is tracked.
 However, relation I/O which bypasses shared buffers (e.g., when moving a table from one tablespace to another) is currently not tracked."

-1. Run the following command to clear the stats and see the information available, you should see all zeros:
+1. Run the following command to clear the stats and see the information available, notice all zeros are displayed:

     ```sql
     select pg_stat_reset_shared('io');